 However, the value of Indian currency was derived from the British pound.
 The British Pound was valued at approximately 4 USD, and hence the value of the Indian Rupee back in 1947 was around 3.30, considering 1 Rupee = 1 Shilling and 6 Pence, equivalent to 13 1/3 INR per British Pound.

-Simply put, the British pound served as the basis for the value of Indian currency, it played a role in the depreciation of the rupee.
+Simply put, the British pound served as the basis for the value of Indian currency, it played a role in the INR depreciation.
 However, this pricing of the rupee versus the British pound persisted because there was no accepted method of currency comparison until 1944.

 3. Post-Independence Era — 1950 to Early 1990s